Trinity In Twelve Weeks

 What Is A TCard?

 Your TCard is your student card.
-It is a form of photo ID you can use to access College services and in exams, and it is coded to provide access to certain campus facilties, such as Kinsella Hall.
+It is a form of photo ID you can use to access College services and in exams, and it is coded to give you access to certain campus facilties, such as Kinsella Hall.
 Your TCard will also allow you to pay for a range of services across the campus using the embedded electronic purse.

 How to Top It Up